SolaceSamples/solace-samples-rest-messaging/docs/_tutorials/publish-subscribe.md

 *   You are familiar with Solace [core concepts]({{ site.docs-core-concepts }}){:target="_top"}.
 *   You have access to a running Solace message router with the following configuration:
-    *   Enabled message VPN
+    *   Connectivity information for a Solace message-VPN
-    *   Enabled client username
+    *   Enabled client username and password
     *   Enabled guaranteed messaging support (needed for REST consumers)
     *   Client-profile enabled with guaranteed messaging permissions.

 *   REST service enabled for incoming and outgoing messages

+{% if jekyll.environment == 'solaceCloud' %}
+One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here]({{ site.links-solaceCloud-setup}}){:target="_top"}.
+You can find other ways to get access to Solace messaging below.
+{% else %}
 One simple way to get access to a Solace message router is to start a Solace VMR load [as outlined here]({{ site.docs-vmr-setup }}){:target="_top"}.
-By default the Solace VMR will run with the “default” message VPN configured and ready for messaging and the REST messaging service enabled for incoming connections on port 9000\.
+By default the Solace VMR will with the “default” message VPN configured and ready for guaranteed messaging.
 Going forward, this tutorial assumes that you are using the Solace VMR.
-If you are using a different Solace message router configuration, adapt the instructions to match your configuration.
+If you are using a different Solace message router configuration adapt the tutorial appropriately to match your configuration.
+{% endif %}

-You can learn all about REST Messaging on a Solace message router by referring to the [Online REST Messaging Documentation]({{ site.docs-rest-messaging }}){:target="_top"}.
+You can learn all about REST on Solace messaging by referring to the [Online REST Messaging Documentation]({{ site.docs-rest-messaging }}){:target="_top"}.

 ## Goals